Net Carbs Calculator

 How many net carbs should I eat in a day?

 As mentioned above, carbohydrates are the macronutrients that are most responsible for providing our bodies with essential fuel.
-There are nutritional recommendations stating that carbohydrates should make up 45-65% of our daily energy demand.
-However, ketogenic diets aim to reduce the net carbs intake to as low as possible, so that your body achieves a state of ketosis.
+There are nutritional recommendations stating that carbohydrates should make up 45-65% of our daily energy demand (you can assess how many grams of carbs per day you should eat with the carbohydrates calculator).
+However, ketogenic diets aim to reduce the net carbs intake to as low as possible so that your body achieves a state of ketosis.

-In most cases, the upper limit of net carbs per day is 50g.
+In most cases, the upper limit of net carbs per day is 50 g.
 Remember, it is not a fixed value, and nobody can guarantee that you will enter ketosis by consuming this exact amount.
 Try to check your status every now and then to get the most out of this diet.
-You can find how to do it and a lot more useful information in our.

 How to calculate net carbs?